aseprite/aseprite/INSTALL.md

 Open a command prompt window (`cmd.exe`) and call:

-    call "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat" -arch=<target architecture>
+    call "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat" -arch=amd64

 The command above is required while using the 64-bit version of skia.
 When compiling with the 32-bit version, it is possible to open a [developer command prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) instead.
-See this section to specify the correct [target architecture](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022#target-architecture-and-host-architecture).
+Note the target architecture argument in the above command is set to a value of amd64.
+If you are compiling in an environment with a different architecture, you can specify it by using one of the values in the [target architecture](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022#target-architecture-and-host-architecture) section.

 And then